Animals in Disasters

 - Report details of injured native animals.

-For further information on managing animals in disaster, contact your local department of agriculture, emergency service, RSPCA, your veterinarian, or visit the Australian Emergency Management (AEM) website.
+For further information on managing animals in disaster, contact your local department of agriculture, emergency service, RSPCA or your veterinarian.

 Preparing for an Emergency with Pets (PDF, 75.5 KB)